-You’ll get a free hearing screening on your first visit along with an insurance benefits check, and AARP members get access to a lot of exclusive benefits and discounts.
-But you won’t be able to order a hearing aid online, and the prices can get steep depending on which model and features you need.
+You’ll get a free hearing screening on your first visit along with an insurance benefits check, and you can even check your hearing online from home.
+However, you won’t be able to order a hearing aid online, and the prices can get steep depending on which model and features you need.

 Based on my research, below are a few of the biggest pros and cons of buying hearing aids at HearUSA: